diliscia/stm_accessibilty_review/README.md

 - The availability of `adequate vehicles` must increase to catch-up witht the `adequate stops`.
 - Despite the fact that the Metro Accessibility is not offered widely in the system the biggest stations are properly equipped with elevators to facilitate secure access with a wheelchair.
 - Some Metro Stations have over half of their entrances accessible.
-- Based on the STM website, improving accessibility in the system is a priority and the data could help to find the best and more impactful opportunities for the affected users.

 ## Next Steps